 You plan to achieve a result with your audience, all because of your presentation.
 And that result is a change in their understanding.
 Or a change in their knowledge or beliefs.
 Or, perhaps your audience will choose to do something, all because of your presentation.

-And, if you don't have a purpose for your presentation?
+And, if you don't have a rationale for your presentation?

 You can always discover more presentation tips with our regular series of podcast and video tips.
 And, when you are ready for more intensive learning, then you can always join us on a presentation course or ask us to organise a coaching session.
 Please don't hesitate to get in touch when the time is right.